-For more control over printing, use the Print dialog (File > Print, Ctrl+P (#+P for macOS), or the Print icon on the Standard toolbar).
-The appearance of the Print dialog is different on Windows and Linux than it is on macOS, so they are described separately in this chapter.
+For more control over printing, use the Print dialog (File > Print, Ctrl+P ( $\mathbb{H}$ +P for macOS), or the Print icon on the Standard toolbar).
+The appearance of the Print dialog and the placement of selections, varies with the computer's operating system.
+The images in this topic are from a recent version of Linux; Windows 11 is very similar.
+Mac users will see more differences, but the functionality is the same.

-Print dialog on Windows and Linux
+Print dialog

 On Windows and Linux, the Print dialog (Figure 157) has two tabs, on which you can choose a range of options, as described in the following sections.
-The appearance of this dialog may vary slightly depending on the operating system in use.